cluesque/CSS3-Gradient-Generator/README.md

 The source code is available on github (https://github.com/dgalarza/CSS3-Gradient-Generator) for users who are interested in seeing how it works.
 Feel free to fork and make use of it elsewhere if you'd like.

+This fork includes all html, css, js, and supporting images for maximum clarity.

 ## Features
 * Webkit and Mozilla gradient syntax generation
 * RGB or HEX color support